ptbsare/mcp-proxy-server/README.md

 *   **🔒 Dual SSE Authentication:** Secure your SSE endpoint with flexible authentication options (`Authorization: Bearer <token>` or `X-API-Key: <key>`).
 *   **🔄 Improved SSE Session Handling**: More robust handling of client reconnections, relying on server-sent `endpoint` events for session synchronization.
 *   **✨ Real-time Install Output**: Monitor Stdio server installation progress (stdout/stderr) directly in the Web UI.
 *   **✨ Web Terminal**: Access a command-line terminal within the Admin UI for direct server interaction (optional, use with caution due to security risks).

 ---

 This server acts as a central hub for Model Context Protocol (MCP) resource servers.
 It can:

 - Connect to and manage multiple backend MCP servers (both Stdio and SSE types).
-- Expose their combined capabilities (tools, resources) through a single, unified SSE interface.
+- Expose their combined capabilities (tools, resources) through a single, unified SSE interface **or** act as a single Stdio-based MCP server itself.
 - Handle routing of requests to the appropriate backend servers.
 - Aggregate responses if needed (though primarily acts as a proxy).
 - Support multiple simultaneous SSE client connections with optional API key authentication.